As crops rot, millions go hungry in India

 "The wheat has been lying there for the past five years.
 It smells very bad," said Hakkam Singh, who works as a watchman at the open field.
 "Nobody steals it, but people use it to feed fish and poultry farms."

-At another dump, on the outskirts of Punjab's Amritsar city, locals told Reuters that officials sometimes dip into the sacks of rotting grain to mix it with fresh wheat for distribution to the poor who hold ration cards.
+At another dump, on the outskirts of Amritsar, locals told Reuters that officials sometimes dip into the sacks of rotting grain to mix it with fresh wheat for distribution to the poor who hold ration cards.

 WHEAT STOCKS AT ALL-TIME HIGH